 Quechan Tribe of the Fort Yuma Indian Reservation Seasonal Fallowing Pilot Program.
-In December 2021, Metropolitan entered into ana two-year agreement with the Quechan Tribe of the Fort Yuma Indian Reservation to launch the voluntary Quechan Seasonal Fallowing Pilot Program.
-Under the pilot program, (the "Pilot Program") for fallowing in 2022 and 2023.
+In December 2021, Metropolitan entered into a two-year agreement with the Quechan Tribe to launch the voluntary Quechan Seasonal Fallowing Pilot Program (the "Pilot Program") for fallowing in 2022 and 2023.
 In December 2023, Metropolitan and the Quechan Tribe amended the agreement to extend the Pilot Program for an additional three years through 2026.
 Under the Pilot Program, Metropolitan provides incentives to farmers on Quechan tribal land for land fallowing that reduces water consumption to help augment Metropolitan's Colorado River supplies.
 Desert agriculture realizes a market advantage in the winter for high-value vegetables such as lettuce and broccoli.
 In the hot summer, farmers typically grow lower-value, water-intensive commodities such as grains and grasses.
-Farmers participating in the pilot program Pilot Program agree to decrease their water consumption through land fallowing of up to 1,600 acres annually during April through Julyin 2022 and 2023.
-In calendar year 2022, 118.3 acres were fallowed.
-In and in calendar year 2023, 148 acres were fallowed.
-Metropolitan will provide an incentive payment of provided \$472.40 and \$503.29 per irrigable acre fallowed, respectively.
+Farmers participating in the Pilot Program agree to decrease their water consumption through land fallowing of up to 1,600 acres annually during April through July.
+In calendar year 2022, 118.3 acres were fallowed and in calendar year 2023, 148 acres were fallowed.
+Metropolitan provided \$472.40 and \$503.29 per irrigable acre fallowed, respectively.
 The payment is escalated annually.
-Metropolitan estimates water savings between 1.5 and 2.0 acre-feet per irrigable acre fallowed, with actual savings to be determined throughout the pilot program Pilot Program.
+Metropolitan estimates water savings between 1.5 and 2.0 acre-feet per irrigable acre fallowed, with actual savings to be determined throughout the Pilot Program.